The bottom line: Graco Nautilus 65 provides years of comfy rides

 We like the ergonomic seat that keeps your most restless kid comfortably in place.
 This is especially important for backless boosters that use only seat guides and clips to secure your child’s seat belt.
 Unfortunately, because it requires a three-point seat belt, you won’t be able to take this booster seat on airplanes or place it in middle seats with lap belts.

 Remember, there’s no rush to transition to a booster seat.
-The American Academy of Pediatrics recommends kids stay in a rear-facing car seat until at least the age of two.1 After they’ve outgrown their rear-facing car seat, kids should stay in harnessed car seats until they outgrow the height and weight limits.
+The American Academy of Pediatrics recommends kids stay in a rear-facing car seat as long as possible (most kids grow out of them around age 4).1 After they’ve outgrown their rear-facing car seat, kids should stay in harnessed car seats until they outgrow the height and weight limits.

 Most kids won’t be ready for a booster seat until they’re around five or six.
 The weight and height span for the average booster seat ranges from 40 to 100 pounds and up to 57-inches tall (or around 4 ft., 7 in.).
 There are different types of booster seats designed for different stages of your child’s life too.
 Harnessed boosters use a built-in harness system for younger and smaller children, while high-backed and backless boosters work for bigger kids.
 No matter where your child is in life, make sure their height and weight fit within your new booster seat’s restrictions.